 Clock domains and clock domain crossing

-A clock domain consists of all synchronous elements (i.e. flip-flops and such) that are clocked by a certain clock signal.
+A clock domain consists of all synchronous elements (i.e. flip-flops and such) that are synchronous with a certain clock signal.

 Consider this simple Verilog code snippet:

 reg foo, bar; always @(posedge clk1) foo <= !foo; always @(posedge clk2) bar <= foo;